A&Spire to Illuminate Pillar 2

 Year 1: The Core Curriculum Diversity Advisory Group submitted a report that is currently under review.
 The initiatives outlines in the report will begin in the fall of 2021, with a Diversity Advisory Group providing ongoing leadership in this area.

-Year 2: See Pillar 5 on Fostering Diversity, Equity and Inclusion.
+Year 2: See Pillar 5 on Fostering Diversity and Belonging.

 Year 1: Lauren Poor, Director of the Core, completed the assessment plan and implementation will begin in the coming academic year.
 The plan includes a Unified Core Curriculum website that outlines a diversity and inclusion plan, dashboards, CAE graduation requirements and general education matrix for all units.